OchreFox/OchreFox/README.md

-- 👋 Hi, I’m @OchreFox
+- 👋 Hi, I’m @OchreFox , full stack dev, and systems engineer
-- 👀 I’m interested in coding, and a lot of other stuff!
+- 👀 I’m interested in coding, music (especially EDM), art, videogames, and a lot of other stuff!
 - 🌱 I’m currently learning Unreal Engine and so on
 - 💞️ I’m looking to collaborate on videogames development
-- 📫 How to reach me: contact@ochrefox.net
+- 📫 How to reach me:
+  - Mail: Check Bio
+  - Discord: OchreFox#0001

 <!---
 OchreFox/OchreFox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.